-We have experience litigating defamation cases, including Internet defamation cases, in Arizona and Colorado.
+We have experience litigating defamation of character claims, including Internet defamation cases, in Arizona and Colorado.
 Call us if you were defamed or your business was defamed.
 If you are a private individual or small business who has been sued for defamation in Arizona or Colorado, contact our firm.
 We will explain your options and advise you.

-Our law firm prosecutes and defends defamation of character (libel or slander) cases for private individuals, private businesses, public figures, politicians, and celebrities.
+Our defamation lawyers in Colorado defend defamation of character (libel or slander) cases for private individuals, private businesses, public figures, politicians, and celebrities.
 The statute of limitations for defamation claims in Arizona and Colorado is one year.
 This means that if you want to take legal action against someone or a business for defaming you or your business, you should begin the legal action no later than one year after the date the defamation was published or, if you did not learn about the defamation until weeks or months after it had been published, one year after a reasonable person exercising a reasonable amount of diligence would have discovered the defamation had been published.

 Defamation per se

 When a defamatory publication expressly and falsely alleges that someone has committed a crime, has engaged in unethical conduct in a professional capacity, has a loathsome disease, or has engaged in sexual misconduct, the defamatory publication is considered defamation per se.
-We help clients with defamation per se cases involving libelous publications sent via email, posted to social network sites, or written in letters or newspapers.
-We can also help clients with slander per se cases involving oral comments made to large public audiences or members of their professional community.
+Our defamation lawyers in Colorado help clients with defamation per se cases involving libelous publications sent via email, posted to social network sites, or written in letters or newspapers.
+Our defamation of character attorneys can also help clients with slander per se cases involving oral comments made to large public audiences or members of their professional community.